 This is a freelance N scale layout that follows North American prototype, inspired in part by scenes from the International of Maine CPR shortline and embodying an international flavour with my love of the Yorkshire moors.
 Overall, the aim is to give it a North American prototypical appearance, while allowing me my subliminal memories of other times and other places.
-(For some observations on our wonderful hobby, go to Basic Model Railway Insights, and for some additional commentary by a confirmed N scale modeller, More About N Scale.)
+(For some observations on our wonderful hobby, go to Basic Model Railway Insights, and for some additional commentary by a confirmed N scale modeller ☺, More About N Scale.)

 For some years at the outset I tried to make modelling in 2-rail British-prototype 00 scale work, but just could not quite get to be at home with it.
 My hobby watershed came with the appearance of N scale - and I knew I was hooked.
 With an eye to taking it to shows, in 1975 I built a double figure-eight "mountain module" on a 30" by 94" frame that I still have, somewhat altered and expanded, to this day.

 For a number of years that module appeared at Toronto-area exhibitions, and because it had to be transported on top of the car with a huge lid, it was very soon nicknamed "the coffin".
 With my fascination for N and a discovered acceptance of the North American prototype, I happily sold off my extensive British 00 scale.
 With career and family pressures, for 15 years "the coffin" languished in the garage, until it finally found a new home in half of a spare condo bedroom.
-Surprisingly, after a good cleaning and the replacement of some nibbled wiring, the layout came back to life: the Hammant & Morgan powered switches resumed operation and the motive power started to move as if the whole thing had only just been packed away.
+Surprisingly, after a good cleaning and the replacement of some nibbled wiring, the layout came back to life: the Hammant & Morgan™ powered SM3 switches resumed operation and the motive power started to move as if the whole thing had only just been packed away.
 I am very glad that I hung onto that layout and all the kits, tools, and bits and bobs that one acquires over the years.

 My Eagle Lake & Northern has now expanded from its previous spare condo bedroom dimensions to a respectable (for N scale that is), basement space, using much of what I have kept over the years, incorporating the "mountain module", the marshalling yards, and various trestles, including two built many years ago by my friend Peter Dobell before he became addicted to EM Gauge.

 The main line has six long passing sidings to permit opposing passenger and freight train movements.
 There are two roundhouse areas with turntables and a total capacity of 55 locomotives, as well as two major and two minor marshalling areas with a combined working capacity of around 150 cars.
 The roundhouses are still to be built, and scenery needs to be added at the other end of the layout.

-In addition to the static control panels, there are also in total seven walkabout controllers at strategic points around the layout, together with three sound stations (two MRC 312s and one Symphony 77).
+In addition to the static control panels, there are also in total seven walkabout controllers at strategic points around the layout, together with three sound stations (two MRC™ 312s and one Symphony™ 77).
 The walkabout controllers vastly enhance the operational experience and convenience.
-There are two Gaugemaster Model Ws and three Britannia Models BM4Ms that handle the main line and the mountain modules - all with a 16V AC power source.
-The two main yards can be switched in with a Hammant & Morgan CU 1 and a custom-built controller, both with a 12V DC power source.
+There are two Gaugemaster™ Model Ws and three Britannia Models™ BM4Ms that handle the main line and the mountain modules - all with a 16V AC power source.
+The two main yards can be switched in with a Hammant & Morgan™ CU 1 and a custom-built controller, both with a 12V DC power source.

-All the place names, stations and features are named after favourite spots, family and friends, some coincidentally legitimately with names such as "Norwood", "Spencer" and "Dagmar", and the MacMillan Yards have been fudged into the McMillan Yards.
-You can change trains at Percy Junction, or dally at Cooper's Creek or Dobell's Gulch, take an excursion from the Adamerica Mine, take a side trip to Erin's Springs, yodel across the valley at Murphy's Folly, contemplate the hills at Moore Falls, look around town at Lillianstown or Normanton or Bunt Meadows, or trundle over the trestle to view the spectacular Emily's Falls.
+All the place names, stations and features are named after favourite spots, family and friends, some coincidentally legitimately with names such as "Norwood" and "Dagmar".
+The MacMillan Yards have been fudged into the McMillan Yards.
+You can change trains at Percy Junction or Potawatame, or dally at Cooper's Creek or Dobell's Gulch or Roger's Pass, take an excursion from the AdamEric'a Mine, take a side trip to Erin's Springs, stay at Rey's Acres, yodel across the valley from Aethan's Lookout over to Murphy's Folly, contemplate the hills at Moore Falls, stop off at Malcolm's Crossing or look around town at Lillianstown or Normanton or Bunt Meadows, contemplate the vast loneliness of Charnock's Moor, or rumble over the trestle to view the spectacular Emily's Falls.